US immigration judge grants asylum to Singapore teen blogger

 - Huskies get commitment from Coeur d'Alene 4-star QB Colson Yankoff

+“I have an infinite amount of ideas of what to do,” he told AP.

+Department of Homeland Security attorneys had opposed the asylum bid, saying Yee’s case didn’t qualify as persecution based on political beliefs.
+It was unclear whether they’d appeal the decision or if Yee would have to remain imprisoned if they did.
+Attorneys have 30 days to appeal.

-Immigration and Customs Enforcement didn’t immediately return a message seeking comment.
+Officials with Department of Homeland Security and Immigration and Customs Enforcement didn’t immediately return messages Friday.
 A spokeswoman for the Executive Office for Immigration Review, which oversees U.S. immigration courts, declined comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.